Dynamical parity selection in superconducting weak links: BdG eigenstates

-We next specify the quasiparticle spinor wave functions $\Psi_\nu(x)$ with eigenenergy $\varepsilon_\nu$, which follow by solving the BdG problem (M3).
-Because of the matching condition connecting the wave functions at $x=0^\pm$, we have the unconventional normalization condition
+We next specify the quasiparticle spinor wave functions, $\Psi_\nu(x)$, and the corresponding eigenenergies, $\epsilon_\nu$, which follow by solving the BdG problem \eqref{BdG}.
+Here, $\Psi=(\psi_+,\psi_-)^T$ is a bispinor in Nambu and left-right mover space.
+Because of the matching condition at $x=0^\pm$, we have the unconventional normalization condition